-If you’ve somehow managed to secure yourself a house with a yard that’s big enough in 2019, you might want to one-up your already blooming adultness and sink some more $$$ into DIY renovations.
+If you’ve somehow managed to secure yourself a house with a yard that’s big enough in 2019, you might want to one-up your already blooming adultness and sink some more $$$ into DIY renovations, like a DIY deck.

 How, you might ask?
 Those builders on Better Homes and Gardens (remember that, kids?) all seemed to have so much experience, equipment and, of course, cash on hand!